Annihilator of Ext

-We approach this question from multiple angles, obtaining both positive results that identify broad classes of ideals satisfying the containment, and negative results demonstrating its failure in general.
-Our contributions include:
+We approach this question from multiple perspectives, obtaining both positive results that identify broad classes of ideals satisfying the containment and negative results demonstrating its failure in general.
+Our main contributions are as follows.

-\begin{enumerate} \item[(i)] \emph{Structural analysis of \(D(I)\)}: We establish foundational properties of higher divisorial ideals, including their behavior under flat base change, iteration properties, and monotonicity with respect to inclusion (see Corollary \ref{perd}).
-We also relate \(D(I)\) to primary decomposition through its containment between \(I^{\unm}\) and \(\rad(I)\) over Cohen-Macaulay rings (see Proposition \ref{dd}).
+\begin{enumerate} \item[(i)] \emph{Structural analysis of \(D(I)\).} We establish foundational properties of higher divisorial ideals, including their behavior under flat base change, iteration properties, and monotonicity with respect to inclusion (see Corollary \ref{perd}).
+We also relate \(D(I)\) to primary decomposition through its containment between \(I^{\unm}\) and \(\rad(I)\) over Cohen–Macaulay rings (see Proposition \ref{dd}).